rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/R20 - rulebook.md

 - **+3 PM:** em vez do normal, criaturas vivas a sua escolha na área curam 4d8 pontos de vida; o restante sofre o dano normalmente..
 - **+3 PM:** criaturas que falhem na resistência ficam cegas por 1d4 rodadas.

+### Ray of Enfeeblement
+<div class="spell-tags">curse occult unholy trickery enchantment</div>
+*2nd Circle*
+- **Execução:** padrão
+- **Alcance:** 15sqr
+- **Alvo:** 1 criatura
+- **Duração:** imediata.
+___

+A black beam of enervating energy springs from your finger toward a creature within range.

+Make a ranged spell attack against the target.
+On a hit, the target deals only half damage with weapon attacks that use Strength until the spell ends.

+At the end of each of the target’s turns, it can make a Constitution saving throw against the spell.
+On a success, the spell ends.

 ### Ray of Frost
 <div class="spell-tags">curse no occult evocation cold thaumaturgy elemental</div>
 *Cantrip*